-3.14 Overhangs:
+3.14 Overhangs :

-- 3.14.1 No part of the car may be more than 600mm behind the rear wheel centre line or more than 1200mm in front of the front wheel centre line. - 3.14.2 No part of the bodywork more than 200mm from the car centre line may be more than 900mm in front of the front wheel centre line. - 3.14.3 All overhang measurements will be taken parallel to the reference plane.
+- 3.14.1 No part of the car may be more than 600mm behind the rear wheel centre line or more than 1200mm in front of the front wheel centre line. - 3.14.2 No part of the bodywork more than 200mm from the car centre line may be more than 1000mm in front of the front wheel centre line. - 3.14.3 All overhang measurements will be taken parallel to the reference plane.

-3.15 Aerodynamic influence:
+3.15 Aerodynamic influence :

-With the exception of the cover described in Article 6.5.2 (when used in the pit lane) and the ducts described in Article 11.4, any specific part of the car influencing its aerodynamic performance :
+With the exception of the cover described in Article 6.5.2 (when used in the pit lane), the driver adjustable bodywork described in Article 3.18 and the ducts described in Article 11.4, any specific part of the car influencing its aerodynamic performance :

-- Must comply with the rules relating to bodywork. - Must be rigidly secured to the entirely sprung part of the car (rigidly secured means not having any degree of freedom). - Must remain immobile in relation to the sprung part of the car.
+- must comply with the rules relating to bodywork ;

+- must be rigidly secured to the entirely sprung part of the car (rigidly secured means not having any degree of freedom); - must remain immobile in relation to the sprung part of the car.